stonepros/stone/doc/releases/dumpling.rst

   usages (in particular, that used by OpenStack)
 * librados, librbd: fix aio_flush wakeup when cache is disabled
 * librados: fix locking for aio completion refcounting
-* fixes 'ceph --admin-daemon ...' command error code on error
+* fixes 'stone --admin-daemon ...' command error code on error
-* fixes 'ceph daemon ... config set ...' command for boolean config options.
+* fixes 'stone daemon ... config set ...' command for boolean config options.

 For more detailed information, see :download:`the complete changelog <../changelog/v0.67.1.txt>`.